 Sexual assault is any unwanted sexual contact within or outside a relationship

-Sexual assault affects people of all ages, genders, and sexual orientations
+Sexual assault affects people of all ages, genders, sexual orientations and racial identities

 Most people know the person who assaulted them.
-They can be someone the survivor knows a little, such as a first date, or very well, such as a good friend or partner.
-Sexual assault can involve situations where sexual activity is obtained by someone abusing a position of trust, power, or authority.
-Many people do not tell anyone of their assault, or even realize it was an assault, until months or years later.
+They can be someone the survivor knows a little, such as a first date, or very well, such as a good friend, partner or family member.
+Sexual assault can also occur when someone in a position of power or authority (e.g., teacher or coach) coerces or bribes someone into engaging in sexual activity.
+Many people do not tell anyone about their assault, or even realize it was an assault, until months or years later.
+This does not mean that they are lying when they do choose to disclose.
+There are many myths and social stigmas about sexual assault that often mean people feel that they will not be believed if they tell their story, or feel that it might be their fault in some way.

 Sexual assault is a crime and is never the fault of the survivor